You know you shouldn’t want it… but you do.

-You can certainly say bye Felicia to highly-processed, amke-you-die-early white flour pastas, but what about trusty old whole wheat?
+You can certainly say bye Felicia to highly-processed, make-you-die-early white-flour pastas, but what about trusty old whole wheat?

 Dr. Fuhrman doesn’t believe the hype (a la “Wheat Belly” and Paleo circles) that whole wheat is bad for you and should be avoided like the Bubonic plague.

 What he does believe is that the group of foods he calls “cooked starchy vegetables and whole grains” should be minimized to 1 cup per day.
 This includes brown rice, quinoa, corn, whole wheat (in bread, pita or pasta), oatmeal and potatoes.